-Candidates may contact the Office of Licensure Services to have their transcripts evaluated in order to determine eligibility for the master's degree program and deficiencies in courses necessary for initial licensure.
-Initial licensure requires completing the approved licensure program, including the successful completion of state licensure examinations including the Test of Academic Proficiency (TAP) in basic skills, Content Area Examinations, and the EdTPA portfolio.
+Candidates must have their transcripts evaluated in order to determine eligibility for the master's degree program and deficiencies in courses necessary for initial licensure.
+Initial licensure requires completing the approved licensure program, including the successful completion of state licensure examinations including the Test of Academic Proficiency (TAP) in basic skills and Content Area Examinations.
 Students who have completed a teacher preparation program here or elsewhere, but are not licensed in Illinois, and who have been evaluated by the Illinois State Board of Education (ISBE) to determine specific course deficiencies for an initial teacher license, may enroll in courses leading to initial licensure through ISBE transcript evaluation.
 Students who have been issued an ISBE deficiency statement must meet requirements for admission to the College of Education and course prerequisite requirements in order to enroll in teaching methodology courses or student teaching.